HOME >

 Mission

-Mitsubishi Electric Corporation is selected as the primary manufacturer of the satellite and its onboard sensors.
+Mitsubishi Electric Corporation is primarily responsible for the development of the satellite and its onboard sensors.

 ※1 The Global Observing SATellite for Greenhouse gases and Water cycle